imalerich/cs327hw04/README.md

 	can modify the octave of every note the instrument plays, and (more importantly) included support for floating point values for note length.
+	If you would like to test these modifications, my test files can be found at http://github.com/imalerich/hw04_test_files/

 sndcvt/